- Arts & Culture

 History of Glenview Mansion

-Judge Bowie was a Union sympathizer and anti-secessionist, but he was opposed to abolishing slavery.
-His home and farm were built and maintained by two dozen enslaved black people, a common and horrific situation in this border state in the decades leading to the Civil War.
-Glenview remained in the Bowie family until 1904 then changed hands several times before 1917, when it was purchased by Irene and William Smith, a recently married couple whose wealth gave them political and social connections in Washington, D.C., and New York.
+Glen View remained in the Bowie family until 1904, then changed hands several times before 1917, when it was purchased by Irene and William Smith, a recently married couple whose wealth gave them political and social connections in Washington, D.C., and New York.

 With the arrival of the automobile, wealthy heirs, business leaders, department store owners, newspaper publishers and other elite residents of Washington built country estates on the major roads leading to Rockville to entertain friends and escape the summer heat and urban congestion of Washington.
-Unfortunately, William Smith died shortly after, and in 1923 Irene married James Lyon, a prominent cardiologist and highly decorated U.S. Army officer.
-They hired architects Lochie and Porter to transform Glenview from a farm to a fashionable country estate designed for entertaining.
+Unfortunately, William Smith died shortly after the purchase of the home and in 1923, Irene married James Lyon, a prominent cardiologist and highly decorated U.S. Army officer.
+They hired architects Lochie and Porter to transform the property from a farm to a fashionable country estate, with formal gardens designed for entertaining, called Glenview.
 It was completed just before the birth of the Lyon's only child, Betsy, in 1926.